How to build adaptable skills in open water

 Improve your ability to perform in all open water racing conditions by building adaptable skills into your training schedule, explains Andrew Sheaff.

-As a result, you need to be adaptable if you want to be successful.
+You need to be adaptable during a triathlon swim if you want to be successful.
 That could mean adapting your skills or adapting your race strategy.
+Swim coach Andrew Sheaff has been helping people improve their swimming for over 20 years, here he’s give us some useful tips to get started.

 Within your workouts, play with quickly changing your speed.
 Introduce surges of very high speed for very short distances, or introduce controlled, extended surges.